VITA-Group/OptimizerAmalgamation/README.md

 | ```problem``` | ```str``` | Problem to evaluate on.
 Can pass a comma separated list. |
 | ```directory``` | ```str``` | Target directory to load from.
 Can pass a comma separated list. |
 | ```repeat``` | ```int``` | Number of times to run evaluation.
 Default: 10 |

-See the help string for a full list of arguments.

 ```train.py```: